Safety issues linger as reactors shrink in size

 This is no small matter as capital expenses are the largest cost for nuclear power, making it more competitive with coal.

-Around the world, much of the nuclear industry is embracing the tried-and-true economics of serial production.
+Around the world, much of the nuclear industry is embracing the tried-and-true economics of serial production as support for nuclear power gains strength among utilities.
 In serial production, reactor cores, like Ford cars, would be rolled off an assembly line, then shipped to the site of a plant.
 They could be used separately or as modules for a more powerful generator.
 This would be possible, however, only if a reactor were small enough to fit on a railroad car.

-American companies are promoting nine designs for small reactors, according to the Nuclear Energy Institute, a trade group in Washington.
+American companies are promoting nine designs for small reactors, according to the Nuclear Energy Institute, a trade group in Washington, as a professor helps power a renaissance in advanced nuclear research.
 The International Atomic Energy Agency, the Vienna group overseeing civilian nuclear power, has estimated global demand for small nuclear reactors could reach 500 to 1,000 reactors by 2040.

 The category is defined as reactors making less than 300 megawatts of electricity, or the amount needed to power 300,000 American homes.
 That is roughly a quarter of the energy output of big reactors.

 Small reactors have other advantages, too.
-They would fit the existing steam-generating equipment in old coal plants, for instance, making it easier to put nuclear facilities in current coal-burning energy plants.
-And small reactors have at least one nonproliferation benefit over their larger cousins: they can be loaded with fuel in the factory, reducing the need to ship fuel separately.
+They would fit the existing steam-generating equipment in old coal plants, for instance, making it easier to put nuclear facilities in current coal-burning energy plants, and bolstering arguments that small is the future of nuclear generation in brownfield conversions.

 Some models are tiny.
 One, for example, would be small enough to fit into a shipping container and would be trucked from site to site, like a diesel generator, except that it would need to be refueled only once every seven years or so.